 Using Cloud Firestore

-Cloud Firestore is a NoSQL database, which means you don't define its entire structure in databases and tables ahead of implementation and you dont use SQL statements to access it.
-Instead, you store data collections, which contain doucuments which contain fields of various data types, mapped to values.
-The data types are supported are: Array, Boolean, Bytes, Date and time, Floating-point number, Geographical point, Integer, Map, Null, Reference, Text string.
+Cloud Firestore is a NoSQL database, which means you don't define its entire structure in tables ahead of time and you don't use SQL statements to query it.
+Instead, you store data in collections, which contain documents, which contain fields of various types mapped to values.
+The supported data types are: Array, Boolean, Bytes, Date and time, Floating-point number, Geographical point, Integer, Map, Null, Reference, and Text string.

 Data model

-Firestore is flexible but it helps to think about the data model
+Firestore is flexible, but it helps to think the structure through first

 ┌───────────┐